Bed Bath & Beyond Relaunches Its Market-Leading Gift Registry

-(MENAFN- GlobeNewsWire - Nasdaq) Platform includes new and improved digital-first features and benefits through Partnership with MyRegistry
+(MENAFN- GetNews) Platform will include new and improved benefits through partnership with MyRegistry

-MIDVALE, Utah, Jan.
-11, 2024 (GLOBE NEWSWIRE) -- Bed Bath & Beyond, a Beyond, Inc. (NYSE: BYON) brand, announced today that its iconic gift registry is back and better than ever before.
-Through a partnership with MyRegistry, the new registry experience redefines the way customers celebrate life's major milestones – from weddings to birthdays and graduation to college prep.
+MIDVALE, Utah - January 16, 2024 - Bed Bath & Beyond, a Beyond, Inc. (NYSE: BYON) brand, announced today that its iconic gift registry is back and better than ever before.
+Through a partnership with MyRegistry , the new registry experience redefines the way customers celebrate life's major milestones – from weddings to birthdays and graduation to college prep.

 Social sharing – Seamless registry sharing on social media, planning sites, and email that makes the registry easy to share and access.